jmfranck/pyDiffTools/README.rst

 included are:

-- a very basic merge tool that takes a conflicted file and generates a .merge_head and .merge_new file.
+- `pydifft sc` ("split conflicts"): a very basic merge tool that takes a conflicted file and generates a .merge_head and .merge_new file, where basic

-- you can leave the files saved and come back to a complicated merge later
+    * you can use this directly with gvimdiff, you can use the files in a standard gvimdiff merge

+        * unlike the standard merge tool, it will

     * less complex than the gvimdiff merge tool used with git.

     * works with "onewordify," below

-- a script that matches whitespace between two text files.
+- `pydifft wmatch` ("whitespace match"): a script that matches whitespace between two text files.

     * pandoc can convert between markdown/latex/word, but doing this messes with your whitespace and gvimdiff comparisons.

     * this allows you to use an original file with good whitespace formatting as a "template" that you can match other (e.g. pandoc converted file) onto another

+- `pydifft wd` ("word diff"): generate "track changes" word files starting from pandoc markdown in a git history.
+Assuming that you have copied diff-doc.js (copied + licensed from elsewhere) into your home directory, this will use pandoc to convert the markdown files to MS Word, then use the MS Word comparison tool to generate a document where all relevant changes are shown with "track changes."

+    * by default, this uses the file `template.docx` in the current directory as a pandoc word template

 - a script that searches a notebook for numbered tasks, and sees whether or not they match (this is for organizing a lab notebook, to be described)